cronvel/kung-fig/doc/KFG.md

 job: developer
 ```

-Like arrays, objects are implicit, a *node* is an object as soon as it contains one object's property.
+Like arrays, **objects are implicit**: a *node* is an object as soon as it contains one object's property.

 Thus an empty object cannot be declared implicitly -- it has no property!
 So they should be declared explicitly with the [constructor syntax](#ref.contructors).